How To Choose An Area Rug For Your Living Room

 Thinking about the room border

-If you are looking for a rug that covers most of the floor area, like one of these large 12’ by 15’ area rugs, it’s important to get the proportions right with the border of the room.
+If you are looking for a rug that covers most of the floor area, it’s important to get the proportions right with the border of the room.
 A border of 12” to 18” is considered a pleasing-sized gap between the rug and the skirting.

 However, if you have furniture placed around the walls (a sideboard or bureau) do you want these to be completely off the rug, or half on and half off?
 It’s worth thinking about this before you invest in a large rug.